MagnusNilsson/TeamHealthCheck/README.md

 1. Do you feel it’s safe to share your ideas in team meetings?
 1 (no) - 5 (yes, it’s safe)
 2. Do you feel like your contribution is valued equally to other team members?
 1 - 5
 3. Do you feel like you can show vulnerability in front of the team, e.g. show that you don’t know something, or that you changed your mind after reading up on a subject?
 1-5
-4. Do you think that the team is capable of settling differing opinions in a healthy way, without lingering bad feelings?
+4. Do you think that the team is capable of raising and settling differing opinions in a healthy way, without lingering bad feelings?
 1 (no) - 5 (capable)

 ## Dependability
 **What is this?**